San'yas Anti-Racism Indigenous Cultural Safety Training

-San’yas: Indigenous Cultural Safety (ICS) training is a unique, facilitated on-line training program designed to increase knowledge, enhance self-awareness, and strengthen the skills of those who work both directly and indirectly with Aboriginal people.
+San’yas Anti-Racism Indigenous Cultural Safety Training is a unique, facilitated on-line training program designed to increase knowledge, enhance self-awareness, and strengthen the skills of those who work both directly and indirectly with Aboriginal people.
 The goal of the ICS training is to further develop individual competencies and promote positive partnerships.

 Skilled facilitators guide and support each participant through dynamic and interactive learning modules.
 Participants will learn about terminology; diversity; aspects of colonial history such as Indian residential schools and Indian Hospitals, time line of historical events; and contexts for understanding social disparities and inequities.
 Through interactive activities participants examine cultural, stereotyping, and the consequences and legacies of colonization.
 Participants will also be introduced to tools for developing more effective communication and relationship building skills.